ssbc/ssb-index-feeds-spec/README.md

 existing clients.

-Assuming one wants to do partial replication of a subset of a feed, one looks in trusted claimaudit feeds to find any that can be used.
+Assuming one wants to do partial replication of a subset of a feed, one uses trusted claimaudits feeds combined with the meta feeds they link to find one that can be used.
 Trusted is defined as:

 A target feed is trusted if:
  -  One has assigned any positive, non-zero amount of trust to the